Blast damages prestige Crimea bridge crucial to Russia's Ukraine war | Business

 'HAPPY BIRTHDAY, MR PRESIDENT' The head of Ukraine's National Security and Defence Council, Oleksiy Danilov, posted a video of the burning bridge on social media alongside a video of Marilyn Monroe singing "Happy birthday, Mr President".

 Since the start of the invasion on Feb.
-24, Ukrainian officials have made regular allusions to their desire to destroy the bridge, seen in Ukraine as a symbol of Russia's occupation of Crimea.
+24, Ukrainian officials have regularly suggested they want to destroy the bridge, seen in Ukraine as a symbol of Russia's occupation of Crimea.
 Ukraine's postal service said on Saturday it would print a special stamp to commemorate the blast.
 Russia's Defence Ministry said in a statement that its forces in southern Ukraine could be "fully supplied" through existing land and sea routes.

 The Transport Ministry said road traffic for light vehicles and buses had resumed in alternating directions on the intact half of the roadway.
 Goods vehicles were being referred to a ferry service.
 Foreign Ministry spokeswoman Maria Zakharova said Kyiv's reaction to the destruction of civilian infrastructure "testifies to its terrorist nature".